Leo-Simpson/c-lasso/docs/source/description.rst

 This formulation is similar to [R1] but allows for joint estimation of the (constrained) :math:`\beta` vector and the standard deviation :math:`\sigma` in a concomitant fashion [4]_, [5]_ .
 This is the default problem formulation in c-lasso.

-[R4] Contrained sparse Huber regression with concomitant scale estimation
+[R4] Constrained sparse Huber regression with concomitant scale estimation
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. math::